Canon 1D vs 5D Mark II

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The 5D Mark II indeed provides for movie recording, while the 1D does not.
 The highest resolution format that the 5D Mark II can use is 1080/30p.

 Concerning the storage of imaging data, both the 1D and the 5D Mark II write their files to Compact Flash cards.
-The 1D features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the 5D Mark II only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Canon EOS 5D Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.